tzouvarasc/Greek-Compiler/README.md

 * Python 3.9 or newer.
 * No third-party packages are required; the compiler relies solely on the Python standard library.

-## Contributing

-Feel free to fork the repository and extend the greek++ language or the compiler backend.
-Possible directions include:

-* adding new data types (arrays, booleans, strings),
-* improving error diagnostics, or
-* targeting a different assembly language.

-Pull requests and issue reports are welcome!